Aloha and Thank you for visiting Team Smiling page.

 Last year I never thought I would meet my fundraising goal because I decided to join the event at the last moment and yet I surpassed it.
 I am still overwhelmed!
 This year I hope to achieve the same goal or surpass it, but most of all I ask for your blessings, encouragement, love and prayers.
 I could not do this with out you.

-This year I am starting much earlier.
-I am helping to promote the walk at many events and different places around Ohau this year.
+As the new recording secretary for the National Parkinson Foundation Hawaii, I am helping to promote the walk at many events and different places around Ohau this year.
 I am so thrilled to be a part of these fundraising efforts as I know Mom would want me to do this.
 The best part is I have an opportunity to meet so many involved in the medical and Parkinson's community.
 I am learning so much!
 Life is such a gift, and I am so grateful and inspired by those who dedicate their life to the different realms of this disease.